as1ndu/zeroIP/README.md

 includes it in a block.

 This propagation of the transaction is often done via the open internet.
-As a side effect, users silmuntaneously leak their IP addreses, & this makes  it possible to decode metadata such as physical location, timezone etc for both the sender, recipients, miners & node operators.
+As a side effect, users simultaneously leak their IP addresses, & this makes  it possible to decode metadata such as physical location, timezone etc for both the sender, recipients, miners & node operators.

 Even if the users are transacting in  privacy currencies like Zcash, Monero, Grin or using tumblers, the problem still persists.
-This is because the IP address leakage problem exists in the neworking layer of the app and not the blockchain's data layer.
+This is because the IP address leakage problem exists in the networking layer of the app and not the blockchain's data layer.
-Users can be tracked by analysing IP addresses of  transaction broadcasts on the open internet as elaborated by several researchers[^1]
+Users can be tracked by analyzing IP addresses of  transaction broadcasts on the open internet as elaborated by several researchers[^1]

 ## Solution

-zeroIP is an api interface that allows cryptocurrency transactions to be sent to miners without leaking  IP addreses.
+zeroIP is an api interface that allows cryptocurrency transactions to be sent to miners without leaking  IP addresses.

-It acheives this by proxing transactions through the Nym Anonymity Mixnet[^2].
+It achieves this by proxing transactions through the Nym Anonymity Mixnet[^2].
-The Nym mixnet propergates data packets in a provably secure cryptographic format called Sphinx.
+The Nym mixnet propagates data packets in a provably secure cryptographic format called Sphinx.
 The Sphinx format encrypts packet size/length, packet origin & packet destination[^3].

-This allows node operators, miners  & wallet users to securely propergate transactions amongst each other without revealing metadata like physical location, timezone etc. zeroIP inheritly acts as a proxy server or VPN servce for crypto payments.
+This allows node operators, miners  & wallet users to securely propagate transactions amongst each other without revealing metadata like physical location, timezone etc. zeroIP inherently acts as a proxy server or VPN service for crypto payments.

 ## Usage

 zeroIP can be used in two ways.
 The first way is by allowing wallet users to explicitly broadcast transactions through an API provided by zeroIP (similar to [Wallet Connect](https://walletconnect.org/)).
-The second way is by hosting an simple web inteface where users can broadcast transactions by pasting the transaction payload in to a form (similar to Ether Scan's [pushTx](https://etherscan.io/pushTx)).
+The second way is by hosting an simple web interface where users can broadcast transactions by pasting the transaction payload in to a form (similar to Ether Scan's [pushTx](https://etherscan.io/pushTx)).

 ### Footnotes